 Aboriginal elders have traditionally played a crucial role in resolving land disputes through culturally appropriate methods.

-The history of land disputes in Australia is inseparable from colonial legal doctrines such as terra nullius — the idea that the continent was legally unoccupied when Europeans arrived.
-That fiction ignored the long-standing systems of land ownership, management and customary governance developed by Aboriginal and Torres Strait Islander peoples, and it actively displaced those systems from the colonial legal record.
+The history of land disputes in Australia is closely tied to colonial legal doctrines such as terra nullius — the false legal fiction that the continent was uninhabited when Europeans arrived.
+That doctrine ignored and actively displaced the long‑standing systems of land ownership, management and customary governance developed and maintained by Aboriginal and Torres Strait Islander peoples.

-Long before colonisation, Indigenous communities across Australia sustained intricate customary law systems governing access to Country, seasonal use, and dispute resolution.
-These unwritten systems emphasised relationships, responsibility to land and people, and processes aimed at restoring harmony rather than producing winners and losers.
+Long before colonisation, many Indigenous communities across the continent sustained complex customary systems that governed access to Country, seasonal use of resources and dispute resolution.
+These unwritten practices emphasised relationships, responsibilities to land and people, and processes designed to restore social harmony rather than to produce winners and losers in a contest of rights.

 Deepen Your Understanding of Australia’s Land Rights History